Custom Home and Remodeling Blog

 1. Fiber Cement Composite Siding

-Fiber cement siding is made from a mixture of cement, sand, water and cellulose fibers.
-This type of siding is low maintenance and very durable because it is manufactured to withstand damage from moisture, rot, pests and seasonal weather changes.
+Fiber cement siding is made from a mixture of cement, sand, water, and cellulose fibers.
+This type of siding is low maintenance, very durable, and manufactured to withstand damage from moisture, rot, pests, and seasonal weather changes.
 It is also considered to be non-combustible.
-Fiber cement siding is made to look like wood and is available in shingles, vertical boards or horizontal boards.
-It costs much less to purchase and maintain than real wood, and can be factory-finished or painted on site.
+Fiber cement siding is made to look like wood and is available in shingles, vertical boards, or horizontal boards.
+It costs much less to purchase and maintain than real wood and can be factory-finished or painted on site.
 Special installation techniques are required for fiber cement siding because it is a very heavy material.

-Guide To Home Exterior Siding Materials - Fiber Cement Siding
+Our Guide To Home Exterior Siding Material Options - Fiber Cement Composite Siding

 2. Cellular Composite Siding